Roadschooler, worldschooler, homeschooler, parent, traveller, learner… do any of these titles describe you?

 What did the kids like about it?

-The kids loved the pictures.
+All the kids loved the pictures.
 The history book has characters that run through the story and all the images are themed and similar.
 They loved that they could cut these images out and add them to their own journals of the trip to incorporate the learning from the road and day’s adventures to what we were reading about through the history and geography books.

 In the geography set my 7 year old really loved the birding journal.
 We found that while the book did contain many of the common birds, she used it in combination with her well-loved Kaufman bird guide.
 After spotting a new and unique bird, she was very eager to get into the tent at night and fill out the birding journal with that day’s sightings.
 She’s also continued to use this bird journal well after our trip has ended.